-Our largest model, iGPT-L, is essentially identical to GPT-2.
-Both models contain L = 48 layers, but we use an embedding size of d = 1536 (vs 1600), resulting in a slightly reduced parameter count (1.4B vs 1.5B).
+Our largest model, iGPT-XL, contains L=60 layers and uses an embedding size of d=3072 for a total of 6.8B parameters.
+Our next largest model, iGPT-L, is essentially identical to GPT-2 with L=48 layers, but contains a slightly smaller embedding size of d=1536 (vs 1600) for a total of 1.4M parameters.
 We use the same model code as GPT-2, except that we initialize weights in the layer-dependent fashion as in Sparse Transformer (Child et al., 2019) and zero-initialize all projections producing logits.

-We also train iGPT-M, a 455M parameter model with L =

-36 and d = 1024 and iGPT-S, a 76M parameter model with L = 24 and d = 512 to study the effect of model capacity on representation quality in a generative model.
+We also train iGPT-M, a 455M parameter model with L=36 and d=1024 and iGPT-S, a 76M parameter model with L=24 and d=512 to study the effect of model capacity on representation quality in a generative model.